niravbhandari2000/NNFL-Design-Project-2020/Readme.md

 # NNFL-Design-Project-2020

-ADRNN_128_64_with_global_scaling_TATA.ipynb is the main model file.
+ADRNN_Model_Final.ipynb is the main model file.
 The other python files are the models created for comparison with the main model.

 INSTRUCTIONS TO RUN ANY PYTHON FILE: